JonathanKelsi/pwnable.kr/uaf.md

 0x614ee4:       0x00000000      0x2b63ba16      0x4f1d11e4      0x00614ec8
 ```

 The first 2 words are the header, and the rest is the data.
-The least significant bit of the size is used to indicate whether the last chunk is free or not.
+It's important to note that the last two bits of the size is have special meaning.
+Most importantly, the least signifcant bit is used to indicate whether the last chunk is free or not.
 If it's 1, it's free, if it's 0, it's allocated.

 When a chunk is freed, it's added to a linked list of free chunks.
 When we allocate memory on the heap, the allocator will search the list for a chunk that is big enough to hold the requested size.
 If it finds one, it will remove it from the list and return it to the user.
 If it doesn't find one, it will allocate a new chunk from the end of the heap.